jfinkels/flask-restless/README.md

 Validation is not provided directly by Flask-Restless, but it does provide a way for users to indicate exceptions to catch.
-If you wish to test validation of SQLAlchemy models with a real external SQLAlchemy validation library, install [SAValidation][sav].
+If you wish to test validation of SQLAlchemy models with a real external SQLAlchemy validation library, install the development version of [SAValidation][sav]:

+    pip install -e "hg+http://bitbucket.org/rsyring/sqlalchemy-validation#egg=savlidation-dev"

 The test suite will automatically skip these tests if it is not installed.

 [sav]: http://pypi.python.org/pypi/SAValidation